IPSAS v/s IFRS Know the Major Differences

 1. Conceptual Differences

-IFRS primarily focuses on providing investors, lenders, and other users with information about the overall financial performance and position of the entity, to help them make profitable investment and credit decisions.
-On the other hand, IPSAS primarily provides information regarding the resources utilized by the entity and the cost of service delivery.
-Therefore, IFRS is generally preferred by entities with commercial or profit motivation, whereas IPSAS is considered more appropriate for non-profit or public service entities.
+IFRS primarily aims to provide investors, lenders, and other users with information about an entity’s overall financial performance and position, aiding in profitable investment and credit decisions.
+In contrast, IPSAS is focused on detailing how resources are utilized by the entity and the cost of delivering services.
+As a result, IPSAS Certification is generally preferred by entities driven by commercial or profit motivations, while IPSAS is considered more appropriate for non-profit or public service organizations.

 2. Service Potential